CI-TRACS/High_Performance_Computing/_episodes/10-hpc.md

 example) must be written to disk and opened with a separate program.

 If you have ever opened the Windows Command Prompt or macOS Terminal, you have seen a CLI.
-If you have already taken aCarpentries' course on the UNIX Shell or Version Control, you have used the CLI.
+If you have already taken a Carpentries' course on the UNIX Shell or Version Control, you have used the CLI.
 The only leap to be made here is to open a CLI on a *remote* machine, while taking some precautions so that other folks on the network can't